-Andy and I have been living and working in Siem Reap, Cambodia since the end of October 2016, so I felt it was about time I posted about the most famous attraction here, the Angkor Archaeological Park.
+Andy and I lived and worked in Siem Reap, Cambodia for 14 months from October 2016, so I felt I really should post about the most famous attraction here, the Angkor Archaeological Park.

-It was one of my favorites among the Angkor sites.
-The detail in combination with the reddish color of the stone makes this temple unique.
+It was one of my favourites among the Angkor sites.
+The detail in combination with the reddish colour of the stone makes this temple unique.
 On the downside, the temple is on the must-see list for all large tourist groups, and later in the day, it might be hard to find a spot not covered by selfie takers.

 While the complex itself is not as massive as some of the others, the red sandstone looks impressive when approaching along the long access path from the East.
 Once you get closer, you will want to spend half an hour to an hour exploring the intricate carvings and detailed sculptures.
 In fact, the modern name “Banteay Srei,” which translates to “Citadel of the Women” or “Citadel of the Beauty,” is probably a reference to the beauty of the bas-reliefs.